6 Budget-Friendly Southeast USA Road Trip Destinations

 Submitted by: Rachel Shulman, From East To West

-New Orleans, Louisiana is budget friendly for any type of traveler.
+New Orleans, Louisiana is budget-friendly for any type of traveler.
 The Southern and French culture combined with the insane food scene and nightlife on Bourbon makes it always interesting.
 When you intertwine this with a crazy interesting history, it makes this spot good for any type of traveler; families, solo, friends and anyone else that wants to go on a Southeast USA road trip.
+Spending at least 3 days in New Orleans is the perfect way to get acquainted with this charming city.

 Visiting The French Quarter is my FAVORITE activity and I do it every time I go to New Orleans and its FREE!
 You can get lost in the French Quarter streets just strolling the streets and listening to live music on the streets.
 The famous Jackson Square is right in the middle and provides for great scenery and pictures with real artists and art pieces lined around the square for sale.